dwyertyrell/todo-app/docs/api.md

-# phase 2:
+**THIS DOCUMENT NEEDS TO BE IMPROVED AND ORGANIZED BEFORE READING**

-this phase, I want to focus on making the backend more modular by adding a separate directory for the in-memory database (`data` dir), and another one for handling the API requests ( the `controller` dir). at the end of phase 1, index.js file, entry-point file  was holding all the code for the backend, will be refactored
+I wanted to focus on making the backend more modular by adding a separate directory for the in-memory database (`data` dir), and another one for handling the API requests ( the `controller` dir). at the end of phase 1, index.js file, entry-point file  was holding all the code for the backend, will be refactored